Andrewsnobre/andrewsnobre/README.md

 • Data Science Academy Mentor in 2020.

-20+ years of professional experience in software development.<br>
+20+ Years of professional experience in software development.<br>
 5+ Experience with Solidity and Ethereum blockchain (EVM) and Web3.<br>
 Deep experience with Solidity development and Audit.<br>
 Experience with ERC Tokens(20/721/1155) / DAO´s / DeFi. <br>